What Customers Should Look For When Considering Value Added Services

 Customers often pay attention to their core requirements when choosing an Infrastructure as a Service (IaaS) provider.
 They want to learn everything about the network, compute resources, price, compliance requirements, and service level guarantees.
 Unfortunately, value added services are quite often an afterthought.

-If a customer is not paying attention to the value added services that are offered, they will probably run into issues later after they have migrated all their workloads to the new environment.
-Even though value added services services may be considered to be additional perks, they are required for the IT environment to run smoothly.
-These services are, in actuality, important aspects to supporting core infrastructure.
+If a customer is not paying attention to the value-added services that are offered, they will probably run into issues later after they have migrated all their workloads to the new environment.
+Even though value-added services may be considered to be additional perks, they are required for the IT environment to run smoothly.
+These services are, in actuality, important aspects of supporting core infrastructure.

 This is why customers should always compare providers’ core offerings and value added services.
-Value added services take away much of the responsibility from customers so they can spend 100 percent of their focus on their own business and applications.
+It takes away much of the responsibility from customers so they can spend 100 percent of their focus on their own business and applications.
 These services would otherwise be very labour intensive to monitor and configure.

 Value added services allow customers to buy very costly, mature, and professional environments on a per-use basis.
 This ends up heavily reducing the costs for each individual customer.